chdenat/ACF-Json-location-Manager/Readme.md

 ### 1.0  (2020/01/15):
 - first 'official' release

+## Known Issues
+- 2.0 : during trash process, some delete groups appeared as ready to syn, but syncing them, erase their content.

 ## Requirements
-- ACF release 5.8 (not tested under)
+- ACF release 5.9 (not tested under)
 - PHP 7.2